Beaverbrook Art Gallery: Ownership disputes

 A dispute arose in 2003 between the Gallery and the Beaverbrook U.K. Foundation over custody of the paintings that Lord Beaverbrook had purchased for the collection.
-This was followed by a second dispute between the Gallery and the Beaverbrook Canadian Foundation over paintings that had been donated to the Gallery by Lady Beaverbrook (formerly Lady Dunn).
+This was followed by a second dispute between the Gallery and the Beaverbrook Canadian Foundation over paintings donated to the Gallery by Lady Beaverbrook (formerly Lady Dunn).
 The foundations proposed to take back and sell some of the most valuable works in the collection to raise funds for their charitable activities.
 The Beaverbrook Art Gallery maintained that it had received permanent custody of the works, citing the wishes of Lord Beaverbrook himself at the time of the gallery's creation.

 Beaverbrook U.K. Foundation

-Since the Gallery's opening, the Beaverbrook U.K. Foundation had paid the insurance premiums on 133 paintings that Lord Beaverbrook had donated through the Foundation.
-In 2002 the Foundation hired Sotheby's to obtain a current valuation of the insured works, which the Gallery's director had valued at $7.6 million in Canadian funds in 2000.
+Since the Gallery's opening, the Beaverbrook U.K. Foundation has paid the insurance premiums for 133 paintings that Lord Beaverbrook donated through the Foundation.
+In 2002, the Foundation hired Sotheby's to obtain a current valuation of the insured works, which the Gallery's director had valued at $7.6 million in Canadian funds in 2000.
 Sotheby's valued the collection at £35 million, nearly $90 million in Canadian funds.
-Turner's 1834 painting The Fountain of Indolence alone was estimated to be worth between $16.7 million and $25 million, and Freud's Hotel Bedroom between $5.2 million and $8.4 million in Canadian funds.
+Turner's 1834 painting The Fountain of Indolence alone was estimated at between $16.7 million and $25 million, and Freud's Hotel Bedroom at between $5.2 million and $8.4 million in Canadian funds.

-This large increase in value would entail a corresponding rise in the cost to the Foundation of insuring the works, and would in turn reduce the amount the Foundation could devote to its charitable causes in England.
-In 2003 the Foundation, which was headed by Lord Beaverbrook's grandson Maxwell Aitken, proposed to take back and sell the two most valuable paintings, The Fountain of Indolence and Hotel Bedroom.
+This large increase in value would entail a corresponding rise in the cost to the Foundation of insuring the works and, in turn, would reduce the amount the Foundation could devote to its charitable causes in England.
+In 2003, the Foundation, which was headed by Lord Beaverbrook's grandson Maxwell Aitken, proposed to take back and sell the two most valuable paintings, The Fountain of Indolence and Hotel Bedroom.
 It would use the proceeds to pay the considerably reduced insurance premiums on the remaining works and to fund its causes in England.
-The Foundation would give the Gallery $5 million for its endowment fund, and guarantee that the remaining works would stay in the Gallery for at least the following ten years.
+The Foundation would give the Gallery $5 million for its endowment fund and guarantee that the remaining works would remain in the Gallery for at least the next ten years.
 This would have required the Gallery's directors to acknowledge that the paintings belonged to the Foundation, which they refused to do.
-In July 2004 the Gallery and the Beaverbrook U.K. Foundation submitted the case to arbitration under the New Brunswick Arbitration Act, agreeing that the case would be heard by retired Supreme Court of Canada justice Peter Cory.
+In July 2004, the Gallery and the Beaverbrook U.K. Foundation submitted the case to arbitration under the New Brunswick Arbitration Act, agreeing that the case would be heard by retired Supreme Court of Canada justice Peter Cory.